 These examples are important in discussing the reliability of a source and where it stands in viewing its subjects.
 If Usamah wanted to paint an unpleasant picture of the Europeans, he could have stopped with the account of the butchering foreign doctor.
 Instead, he paints a more complicated and realistic picture.
 He shows how not all Europeans were ignorant or stupid.
-He shows where even Muslims learned much from them and lives were saved from their knowledge.
+He shows instances in which even Muslims learned much from them and how lives were saved by their knowledge.

 Usamah goes into the personality of the European as well and shows how different they are from the Muslims in their treatment of women and how they viewed marriage and family relationships.
 Once again he uses both unfavorable and favorable examples.
 Usamah proves to be a very reliable source in that he is not painting just one picture of either culture.
 He is giving examples of both extremes.
 By doing so, he gives a much clearer account of the daily interactions between the cultures.